 What’s also great is that these muffins stay soft after a few days in the fridge, which was a must for me while testing.
 I added chocolate chips to make them feel fun (and to make up a little for the sweetness “lost” without any syrup on top); but blueberries would also make them feel fresh and add a little color.

 What I love most is how well they fit into real routines!
 You can bake a batch on Sunday and feel set for the week, knowing they’ll hold up in lunchboxes and reheat without turning dry.
 They freeze beautifully, stack neatly in containers, and give you a ready-to-go option when mornings run a little too fast (which, let’s be honest, is most of ‘em!).
+And for another easy make-ahead breakfast, my freezer breakfast sandwiches are great to batch cook for the week.
+Or, for a savory protein breakfast option, my protein breakfast biscuits with sausage and cheddar are just as simple to prep.

 Assorted baking ingredients including flour, chocolate chips, eggs, vanilla, oil, yogurt, milk, syrup, baking powder, and salt arranged on a white countertop.

-Welcome to My Kitchen – Let’s Make Muffins with Protein Pancake Mix!
+Welcome to My Kitchen, Let’s Make Muffins with Protein Pancake Mix

 Jump to Recipe Instructions